isomerpages/moe-admiraltysec/_sec-1-registration-2023/Prep for the 1st Day of School/Textbooks and Uniforms.md

 <br>
 **Website:** [www.pacificbookstores.com](http://www.pacificbookstores.com) (An account is needed for online purchases.)

-To minimise waiting time and avoid crowd, you are encouraged to purchase textbooks online.
+**To minimise waiting time and avoid crowd, you may purchase textbooks online**.
 Online purchase is available until **27 December 2023**.
 You may opt for home-delivery (delivery fee applies) or collection at the school bookshop.
 You may choose the delivery or collection date upon purchase of textbooks online.

 Textbooks can still be purchased from the bookshop during the first week of school.